FraTesta/experimental_ws/src/final_assignment/README.md

 roslaunch final_assignment simulation.launch
 ```

-Regarding the knowledge representation I develop a class called _Rooms.py_ that provides a simple structure that associates each room with a color ball and their respecting location in the space in terms of x and y coordinates as shown below:
+Regarding the knowledge representation the _Rooms.py_ class provides a simple structure which associates each room with a color ball and their respecting location in the environment in terms of x and y coordinates as shown below:
  ```
  self.ROOMS = [
         {'name':"Entrance",'color': "blue", "x":0, "y":0, 'detected':False},